Why Investors Shouldn’t Chase the S&P 500 or Any Benchmark

 Dalbar Inc., which has been conducting investor behavior studies for the last 14 years, has found that making investment decisions based on short-term fund performance and benchmark comparisons exposes your portfolio to unnecessary risks and costs that are bound to eat away at your long term returns.
 Their research shows that investors who try to time the markets and select investments based on past returns rarely outperform the market.
 1

 The Media Noise Can Be Deafening

 While gathering information and educating yourself are essential parts of the process, it should be done in the context of your clearly-defined objectives and a well-conceived long-term investment strategy.
-This keeps investors from falling into typical investment traps, such as chasing performance or trying to time the markets.
+It is this that keeps investors from falling into the typical investment traps, such as chasing performance or trying to time the markets.